Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/01a_Overview.md

   Click this button to cancel adding dashlets.
 The *Dashlet picker* window is closed.

 - [ACCEPT]
-  Click this button to add the selected dashlets to the tab and close the *Dashlet picker* window.
+  Click this button to add the selected dashlets to the tab.
+The *Dashlet picker* window is closed.
 The dashlets are displayed in the tab.